Teach kids Respect and they'll police themselves

 With unruly kids, whatever you do is likely going to cost money.
 Showing someone respect and other simple lessons like writing short stories can often provide superior results.

-Ask a parent who uses a mobile phone while driving (assuming laws in your area prohibit this) why they still do it.
+Ask a parent who uses a cel phone while driving (assuming laws in your area prohibit this) why they still do it.
 Invariably the answer will be that it doesn’t matter, or no one will get hurt, or it’s about work or that’s not about me!
 In any case, they deflected and put themselves above the law.
-Now consider what lesson that sent to their son or daughter riding with them.
+Now consider what lesson that sent to their son or daughter.